whitneyburton/portfolios/students/jamie-kawahara/20150814-jamie-kawahara-m3.markdown

 ### Areas of Emphasis

-Coming into the module I felt very shy and isolated.
+Coming into the module I felt very shy.
 This module, I offered to help module 1 students, taught a student led session, and started a blog.
-I feel like I've made some friends and helped people feel more creative at Turing.
+I feel like I've made a lot of friends, networked and helped people be more creative at Turing through 3D printing.

 ### Attendance